nyyakko/LibWacom/README.md

 # installation

-you may copy the files under LibWacom/include into your project, install it with [CPM](https://github.com/cpm-cmake/CPM.cmake) or install directly into your system with the following:
+you may install it with [CPM](https://github.com/cpm-cmake/CPM.cmake) or install directly into your system with the following:

 * ``py install.py``